UCAT Route Optimization Plan

 Are there any plans in place to improve the customer service skills of the individuals answering your dispatch line.
 I have been in call Center customer service for 30 years and I would never speak to my callers as your dispatchers do.
 I have personally called for assistance a few times and have been treated with a condesending attitude as if I am bothering them.
 I hear the same complaints from other riders.
 I only call when I can't get a clear direction from the app or website.

-CSF61 asked 28 days ago
+CSF61 asked about 2 months ago

 Thank you for your comment.
 Ulster County Government strives for customer satisfaction at all levels of interaction with the public.
 Improving the customer experience is an underlying goal of the Route Optimization Plan.
 The Ulster County Executive's Office and UCAT have been made aware of your concerns.